Introduction To JSP Interview Questions And Answers

 Part 1 – JSP Interview Questions (Basic)

-1. Explain What do you understand by the JSP lifecycle phases?
+1. What do you understand by the JSP lifecycle phases?

 Answer:

-JSP belongs to Java group, but JSP code looks more like HTML than Java.
-It is a JSP container that translates JSP pages and creates a servlet class that is then used in web applications.
+JSP belongs to the Java group, but its code looks more like HTML than Java.
+It is a JSP container that translates JSP pages and creates a servlet class that is usable in web applications.
+The lifecycle phases of JSP are as follows:

-- Translation – JSP page code is checked by JSP container and parsed by it to generate the servlet source code.
+- Translation: The JSP container checks and parses the JSP page code to generate the servlet source code.

-- Compilation – Next, the JSP container compiles the JSP class source code.
-After that, it produces a class file.
+- Compilation: The JSP container compiles the JSP class source code and produces a class file.

-- ClassLoading – In this phase, the container loads the class in memory.
+- Classloading: In this phase, the container loads the class into memory.

-- Initialization – The Container, in this phase invokes the init method of the JSP class object.
-After that servlet configuration with init parameter is configured.
+- Initialization: In this phase, the container invokes the init method of the JSP class object, and the servlet configuration with init parameter is configured.
 Now, JSP can handle client requests.
-Most often translation and initialization in JSP happen as soon as a first request for JSP comes.
+Translation and initialization in JSP often happen as soon as the first request for JSP comes.

-- Request Processing – It is the most time-consuming phase of the JSP page.
-Here JSP page processes the requests from a client.
-The request processing phase is multi-threaded.
-For every request, a new thread is used and Servlet-request and Servlet-response object is created.
+- Request Processing: It is the most time-consuming phase of the JSP page.
+Here, the JSP page processes the requests from a client.
+The request processing phase is multi-threaded, and for every request, a new thread is used, and the Servlet-request and Servlet-response object is created.
 After this, the JSP service method is called.

-- Destroy – JSP lifecycle’s last phase is destroyed.
-In this phase, the JSP class is unloaded from memory.
-This is done when the application is undeployed.
-It can also be done when a server is down.
+- Destroy: It is the last phase of the JSP lifecycle, in which the JSP class is unloaded from memory.
+This is done when the application is undeployed or when the server is down.

 2. Elaborate on JSP lifecycle methods?